 This follows the pilgrim route that the hike’s eponymous adventurer Evliya Çelebi took when he traveled through the country in the 17th century.
 The route passes through several towns, though modern urbanization has prevented it from directly leading into the capital city.

 This hike can be done on foot, by bike, or even on horseback.
-Since it passes through so much history, you will see some of the oldest recorded regions in the country.
+Since it has passed through so much history, you will see some of the oldest recorded regions in the country.

 Hersek to Istanbul